S3-working-group/s3-practical-guide/practical-guide-release-process.md

 ## 2. S3 Practical Guide Repository

 1. bump the date in `config/project.yaml`
-2. make a clean build for all fully automated formats  and the Deckset source (using `./build.sh`)
+2. make a clean build for all fully automated formats  and the Deckset source (using `make` or `make all`)
 3. run `make ebook` again (or even twice) so that the ebook is built
 4. edit Deckset source: remove link on title page (otherwise the headline is aligned left
 5. export Deckset slide deck (16:9, with S3-Open-Theme v0.3) as PDF and PNG